Fechin/reference/source/_posts/dart.md

 For multiline String we have to use ''' your text''' for example print('''My long string''');
-//this will show long strings
+//this will show long string
 //this will help for only long strings
 ```